This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Environmental Factors Affecting Appetite

-Maintain proper temperature control with a gradient of 72–82°F and a basking spot at 90–95°F. Get humidity levels right, at 35–60%, and make sure your lighting effects mimic day and night cycles.
+Start with proper temperature control—keep a gradient of 72–82°F and a basking spot at 90–95°F.

 Abnormal Reasons for Reduced Appetite